Urinary incontinence is a common problem that affects millions of people worldwide.

 Overflow incontinence

 Overflow incontinence is also called chronic urinary retention.
 It happens when the bladder cannot completely empty when you pee.
-This causes the bladder to swell above its usual size.
-This is because it is full of urine, causing small amounts of it to spill out.
+This causes the bladder to swell above its usual size, causing small amounts to spill out.

 Continuous incontinence